psanford/httpreadat/Readme.md

-# httpreadat: a Go library for making http range requests via an io.ReaderAt
+# httpreadat: Go http range requests via an io.ReaderAt

 httpreadat is a library for making http range requests exposed as a normal io.ReaderAt interface.